JayDansie/DragonSmithsTools/README.md

   - Light and Dark mode (can be toggled by pressing the sun/moon button)
   - Mobile and Desktop Friendly Interface
   - Visitor Form with Simple Data Validation
-      (No data is actually collected by this form, it is purely for fun)
+      (No data is collected by this form, it is purely for fun)